The Niagara Falls, of course. But your Best of the East tour will also include some equally famous, and involving destinations.

 Stay: One night in the Pillar and Post Inn.

 Head for Algonquin Park, but take some time out to visit Marie Among the Hurons – a historic depiction of a 17th century fortress – and the wonderful Muskokas Lake region with its dramatic granite outcrops and choice of over 1600 freshwater lakes.
 Hike through the wilderness of Algonquin Park, observing the wildlife and canoeing along its tranquil waterways.

 Stay: Two nights in a one bed cabin, half board.

 Immerse yourself in the culture of Ottawa, from the impressive Parliament Buildings overlooking the mighty Ottawa River to the National War Museum in Confederation Square.
-Then there are must-see places like the National Arts Centre, the Canadian Museum of Civilisation, Sparks Street Mall and the By Ward Market crammed with cafés, craft shops, farmers’ stalls, restaurants and clubs.
+Then there are must-see places like the National Arts Centre, the Canadian Museum of History, Sparks Street Mall and the By Ward Market crammed with cafés, craft shops, farmers’ stalls, restaurants and clubs.
 The Ottawa Locks in the Rideau Canal are also easily accessible.

 Stay: Two nights in the Fairmont Chateau Laurier.